 The Community Environmental Academy (CEA) is designed to inform and engage Fayette County residents in environmental issues related to the work of Lexington’s Department of Environmental Quality and Public Works.
 The hope is that participants will help EQPW connect with the community by sharing information they learn with their co-workers, family, friends and neighbors and providing feedback from their networks to EQPW.

 Participants in the Community Environmental Academy are expected to attend all sessions.
-The first session is required.
-Participants missing more than one of the other sessions will lose their $2,000 funding and eligibility to graduate with the current class.
+The first two sessions are required.
+Participants missing more than one of the other sessions will lose their $1,500 funding and eligibility to graduate with the current class.
 In special circumstances, participants missing multiple sessions may be allowed to complete the program during a future academy.

 Applicants must be at least 18 years old and live or work in Fayette County.